vitojeng/ohara-quickstart/docs/src/quickstart_vm.rst

 **FTP sink:**

 Just like FTP source connector, we can drag and drop a FTP sink connector from the Toolbox and name it "ftpsink".
-Click on its "configure" button.
+After it's added in the Paper, click on its "configure" button.
 The settings are mostly like FTP source with the only exception: "output":

   .. figure:: images/ftpsink-add-toolbox.png
     :alt: Add a FTP source configuration